coldshrine/study-notes/books/designing-data-intensive-applications.md

 ## Consistency and consensus

 The simplest way of handling faults is to simply let the entire service fail.
 We need to find ways of _tolerating_ faults.

+### Consistency guarantees

+Write requests arrive on different nodes at different times.

+Most replicated databases provide at least _eventual consistency_.
+The inconsistency is temporary, and eventually resolves itself (_convergence_).

+With weak guarantees, you need to be constantly aware of its limitations.
+Systems with stronger guarantees may have worse performance or be less fault-tolerant than systems with weaker guarantees.